dqtkien/demo-polygon-starter/README.md

-# Sample Hardhat Project
+# Sample Project

-This project demonstrates a basic Hardhat use case with a simple smart contract deploy to MUMBAI Testnet.
+This project demonstrates a basic Hardhat use case with a simple smart contract deploy to Polygon Testnet.

 Please make sure you have some MATIC test token.
 You can get free MATIC test at: https://faucet.polygon.technology/